 TIP – The water in Manizales is the best that I’ve tasted in Colombia.

 How to get to Manizales from Medellin

 I took a bus from Terminal de Sur in Manizales.
-As soon as I walked in the terminal, a man shouted “Manizales” when he saw me and we left 5 minutes later.
+As soon as I walked into the terminal, a man shouted “Manizales” when he saw me and we left 5 minutes later.
 There are lots of counters so just look for the one saying Manizales.
 A one-way ticket cost me 38,000 COP and took 4.5 hours (it can take a lot longer depending on traffic).
-We stopped half-way at a restaurant for lunch and a refreshment stop.
+We stopped halfway at a restaurant for lunch and a refreshment stop.
 The journey can get windy so be prepared if you suffer from travel sickness.